 You will need to check your image size for printing.
-On the Menu Bar go to Image, Image Size (Elements it is Image, Resize, Image Size).
-For quality you must not tick the resample box, this must be unchecked.
+On the Menu Bar go to Image, Image Size For quality you must not tick the resample box, this must be unchecked.
 If you resample, (which is fine for emailing), then you interpolate the pixels and quality is lost.
 Obviously if you are doing a "manipulated/derivative" image then this will not matter.
 There is a bracket joining the size and resolution together, so whatever box you alter then the others will alter accordingly.
-Cameras download as either 72dpi, 180dpi, 240dpi and if you have opened in Raw and set the ppi to 300 then this will be the figure shown in the Resolution Box.
-So you should see.
-If you want to print an image say 11 x 7.3 which is roughly A4 then change either the width or height to one of this figures and the resolution with automatically change to a higher amount depending on your camera quality.
+Some cameras download 72dpi, some 180dpi and some at 240dpi.
+So you should see either 240, 180 or 72 in the resolution space.
+Sizing for Emails & Saving for Web or competitions.
+You can use this method for saving Digital Images for competitions, the web and email.
+Very often you are asked for maximum width and maximum height in pixels so below is based on 1600 x 1200 pixels.